Description

 CloudMail and XtraMail must be removed from the domain before onboarding.
 Please see the details below before proceeding with CloudMail removal.

-The Not-for-Resale (NFR) domain onboarded to Shield is the partner's domain.
+The partner's domain is the Not-for-Resale (NFR) domain onboarded to Shield.
 This domain acts as the Parent Organization in Shield, and all customer Organizations are added under this Parent Organization.

-Contact Partner Success to confirm the domain is marked NFR
+Contact Support to confirm the domain is marked NFR

 Only one primary domain may be under the Customer account in the Mailprotector Console